polymorphine/container/README.md

   entry in chained call allowing to compose multi layered structure of wrapped (decorated) instance entries ([read more](#composed-entries))

-Custom `Record` implementations might be mutable, return different values on subsequent calls or introduce various side effects, but such use of container is not recommended.
+Custom `Record` implementations might be mutable, return different values on subsequent calls or introduce various side effects, but it is not recommended.

 #### Overwriting setup entries
 Calling `Setup::set()` method will throw exception when given identifier is already defined.
 This way it will be assured that no unused entries were defined, and depending on config definitions are consistent with the ones used later in code.

-It is possible to overwrite existing entry with explicit `Setup::replace()` method, but this method will throw exception when replaced entry is not yet defined.
+It is possible to overwrite existing entry with explicit `Setup::replace()` method.
 You can also redefine setup entry with `Setup::decorate()` method that will wrap it with an object decorating it.
-This feature was described in section on [decorating defined records](#decorating-defined-records).
+The second feature is described in [decorating defined records](#decorating-defined-records) section.
-There might be some use cases where object decoration need to be resolved in configuration scope, but both of these methods are meant to be used primarily in **development environment**, and as soon final entry value can be established it should be defined by constructor or `Setup::set()` method.
+These methods will throw exception when replaced entry is not yet defined and although there might be some use cases where object decoration needs to be resolved in configuration scope, both are meant to be used primarily in **development environment**.
+As soon final entry value can be established it should be passed to constructor or defined with `Setup::set()` method.

-The only method that is safe to work with unknown configuration state is `Setup::fallback()`, which definition will be ignored if entry for given identifier was already used.
-This method might be used in production environment or live server testing stage where config changes are being made, and application crash needs to be avoided by replacing it with some information or simplified version.
+The only method that is safe to work with unknown configuration state is `Setup::fallback()`.
+It will ignore given entry definition if its identifier was already defined.
+This method might be used in production environment or live server testing stage where config changes are being made, and application errors (using error handlers) need to be avoided by replacing it with some information output or simplified version.

 #### Composed entries
 ##### Record composition using Wrapper
-Entry may be built with multiple instance descriptors (same parameters as `InstanceRecord` uses) given in chained [`Wrapper`](src/Setup/Wrapper.php) calls:
+Entry may be built with multiple instance descriptors (same parameters as `InstanceRecord` uses) created in chained [`Wrapper`](src/Setup/Wrapper.php) calls:
 ```php
 $setup->set('A')
       ->wrappedInstance(SomeClass::class, 'B', 'C')